domkm/graphql-best-practices/README.md

 <!-- omit in toc -->
 #### Output

 Bias toward nullable output fields.
 Never make promises to clients that you cannot keep.
-If you tell them that something will never be null then you close yourself to the possibility that it might, at some point in the future, be null.
+If you tell them that something will never be null then you close yourself to the possibility that it might, in the future, be null.
 Prefer nullable fields so that clients are written to handle nulls with good defaults.
 This is slightly more work upfront for front-end developers but provides long-term flexibility.

 <!-- omit in toc -->
 #### Input